jlln/DVAnalyzer/Readme.md

 Requires Java 8+ to be installed.
 Download the .Jar file from https://github.com/jlln/Zisa/releases/download/v1.0/Zisa_1.0.jar There is a slight delay between launching the jar and the program beginning.

 You will be prompted to choose a directory.
-Choose the directory that contains the subfolders for the experimental conditions.
+Choose the directory that contains the subdirectories for the experimental conditions (in the example above you would choose the folder 'Experiment04072015').

 The program will then begin.
 You will see it working through each image.
 Do not touch anything while the program is running.
+You will know the program has finished when the images have stopped appearing.